 Does this page answer your questions about Good Samaritan Society - Waukon?

 Short-term Care Quality

-Turning to the final area, this facility also performed admirably in our short-term care category.
-In fact, we gave it a grade of B+ for that area.
-This completed a first-rate report card.
-Short-term care scores are based on a nursing home's quantity of skilled highly skilled professionals.
-This includes a vast range of services, spanning from registered nurses to physical and respiratory therapists, not to mention other forms of therapy.
-Fortunately, it appear that this facility employs registered nurses.
-Not every facility employs these skilled professionals.
-On the other hand, based on the information they provided, they do not appear to employ physical therapists.
-The final datapoint we assessed in this area is the number of residents who were able to leave the nursing home and return to the community.
-We found that 0 percent of this nursing home's residents returned home.
+Additionally, this nursing home also was given favorable short-term care scores in our assessment.
+Indeed, we gave it one of our higher scores in that category, with a score of B+.
+Our short-term care scores are based in part on the facility's quantity of highly-skilled highly skilled professionals.
+This means a vast scope of nursing services, spanning from registered nurses to physical and occupational therapists, not to mention other types of therapy.
+Fortunately, it appear that this nursing home has registered nurses on staff.
+Not every nursing home employs these types of nurses.
+However, based on the information this nursing home provided, they do not appear to employ physical therapists.
+The last statistic we assessed in this area is the percentage of patients who were able to leave the nursing home and return home.
+We discovered that 0 percent of this nursing home's residents were able to return home.

 Rating Over Time

 Compared to national and state averages across all facilities.